Soviet boycott of the United Nations

+Newspaper article from the Allentown Pa.
+Morning Call dated July 28, 1950, remarking on how Yakov Malik would end the Soviet boycott by returning to the UN Security Council in the following days.

 From 13 January 1950 to 1 August 1950, the Soviet Union boycotted the United Nations by having their diplomat, Yakov Malik, not attend any United Nations Security Council meetings.
 The boycott originated because of a dispute over the representation of China in the United Nations.
-The Soviet Union demanded that representatives of the People's Republic of China (PRC) be seated in the United Nations Security Council while the United Nations and its allies on the council recognized representatives of the Kuomintang and the Republic of China.
-After the Soviet Union lost a motion to seat the PRC in the UN on January 13th, 1950, it decided to boycott the organization.
-This was an attempt to prevent the Security Council from acting until it gave into the Soviet demand, but it backfired on the Soviet Union when the Security Council passed resolutions that the Soviet Union would have blocked had it been in attendance.
+The Soviet Union demanded that representatives of the People's Republic of China (PRC) be seated in the United Nations Security Council despite the United Nations and its allies on the council recognizing representatives of the Kuomintang and the Republic of China.
+After the Soviet Union lost a motion to seat the PRC in the UN on 13 January 1950, it decided to boycott the organization.
+This was an attempt to prevent the Security Council from acting until it gave into the Soviet demand, but it backfired on the Soviet Union when the Security Council passed UN Security Council Resolution 82, 83, 84 and 85.
+These resolutions gave military and civilian support to South Korea during the Korean War.
+The Soviet Union could not veto these motions due to their boycott, thereby cementing the survival of South Korea as a member of the Western Bloc.

 Background

 The Republic of China was a founding member of the United Nations at the San Francisco Conference in 1945.
-At the conference in April 1945, T. V. Soong, Wei Tao-ming, Wellington Koo and Wang Chonghui from the Kuomintang and Dong Biwu of the PRC were present.
+At the conference in April 1945, T. V. Soong, Wei Tao-ming, Wellington Koo and Wang Chonghui from the Kuomintang and Dong Biwu of the Chinese Communist Party (CCP) were present.
 The entire Chinese delegation was present at the closing conference in June, and the Charter of the United Nations was signed by the Chinese President Chiang Kai-shek in August 1945.
-After the PRC had established a government of the People's Republic of China, the PRC demanded on 18 November 1949 that the United Nations recognize them as the government of China and the representatives of the Kuomintang be expelled from the United Nations.
+After the CCP had established the government of the People's Republic of China, the PRC demanded on 18 November 1949 that the United Nations recognize them as the government of China and that the representatives of the Kuomintang be accordingly expelled from the United Nations.
 The same month the Soviet Union seconded the request of the PRC, arguing that the Kuomintang controlled only a fraction of China, and refusing to take part in the first committee of the General Assembly of the United Nations.
 The request of the PRC was not considered; however, a resolution from Australia, which demanded that the Chinese people choose their political institutions freely and without foreign influence, was approved.